aplbrain/dandi-docs/docs/user-guide-using/accessing-data/streaming.md

 ## Streaming Methods

-DANDI provides several methods for streaming data:
+{{ instance.name }} provides several methods for streaming data:

 ### 1. Python-based streaming methods

 Using Python, you can set up data streaming using remfile, fsspec, or ros3.
 See the [PyNWB streaming tutorial](https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/streaming.html) for details.
-Note that these streaming methods tend to work better on [DANDI Hub](../dandi-hub.md), where data access is faster.
+Note that these streaming methods tend to work better on [{{ instance.name }} Hub](../dandi-hub.md), where data access is faster.

 ### 2. DataLad FUSE Mount